Alan Gagne, Superintendent

 - Snow plowing will be considered when there is three inches of snow cover depending upon conditions such as wind and temperature as well as public safety concerns.

-- Operators will be dispatched by the road foreman or leadman.
+- Operators will be dispatched by the road superintendent or leadman.
 Overtime for operators must be approved in advance or, in the event of an emergency, overtime will be approved as soon as possible.

-- Roads will be plowed primarily during daylight hours; however, plows may be dispatched early – recommended 6 a.m. – on days of significant snowfall at the discretion of the foreman or leadman, or at any time under emergency circumstances; i.e. medical problems, severe need for food and fuel.
+- Roads will be plowed primarily during daylight hours; however, plows may be dispatched early – recommended 6 a.m. – on days of significant snowfall at the discretion of the superintendent or leadman, or at any time under emergency circumstances; i.e. medical problems, severe need for food and fuel.
 Safety of operators will be considered in emergencies and at night.

 - In the event of wet snow, plowing of gravel roads may be delayed, unless safety factors dictate otherwise, due to potential damage to the road bed.